tjb1982/linen/README.md

 ```

 In this case, both of these invocations will be run concurrently.
 If you run it like the above, the first process may return
 before the second process returns.
+In the next example, each process happens in sequence:

 ```yaml
 checkpoints: